Introduction to Access Control

 Understanding Access Control in Knowledge Bases

 Knowledge bases come in various forms, ranging from entirely private to fully public, or a hybrid of both.
 Regardless of the type, implementing appropriate access control policies is crucial to ensure information is available only to the intended audience.
+This is a key feature for many customers who are searching for the right knowledge base software.

 Note: In the context of access control, granularity refers to the level of detail and specificity at which permissions and access rights are defined and managed.